bihealth/NeatMS/docs/first-steps/data-format.md

 ### csv file structure

-Every row represent a different peak found in one or more samples.
+Every row represents a different peak found in one or more samples.
-The first two columns are sample independant and should contain the consensus m/z  and retention time of the peak accross the samples.
+The first two columns are sample independent and should contain the consensus m/z  and retention time of the peak across the samples.
 Every other column is sample specific, each sample requiring 8 columns with different information (m/z, RT, RT start, RT end, height, area, m/z min, m/z max).
-The name of each column should be respected for the file to be correctly read.
+Expected column names are given below.
 Every sample present in the feature table should match the list of raw files present in the raw data folder.
 The value 0 is used when a peak is missing from a sample.

-Here is the list of headers for the first 10 columns of an experiment containing one sample file named sample1.mzML.
+Here is the list of headers for the first 10 columns as if we were importing a dataset containing one sample file named sample1.mzML.

 * row m/z
 * row retention time